anasango03/Ising_Model_Kawasaki/README.md

 ## How to Run

 1. Execute the numbered scripts (2-6) to generate the necessary data files.
-2. Open `Gráficas.ipynb` to visualize the phase transitions and thermal observables.
+2. Open `graphs` to visualize the phase transitions and thermal observables.